heeryung/heeryung.github.com/pages/kt.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/kQlr-k_XtuQ" frameborder="0" style = "center" allowfullscreen></iframe>

 <h4> Summary </h4>
-In this research, we propose a kinetic typography (KT) layout engine, which generates sentence-level KT text to convey emotions in text-based communication.
-KIWEE(KT Instant messenger With Emotional Expression) allows users to automatically create KT effect, encouraging deliver emotions through text.
-KT(KT) enables users to better convey emotions in text-based communication.
-In this project, we propose a sentence-level KT system that generates and assigns effects to the text input.
-We believe that our system improves the utilization of KT for broader applications.
-The system consists of 5 steps, and we focused on creating an algorithm for automated processing and layout of text, as in a sentence.
+In this research, we propose a kinetic typography (KT) layout engine.
+This engine generates a sentence-level KT effect which conveys emotions in text-based communication.
+KIWEE(KT Instant messenger With Emotional Expression) is an instant messenger which enhances the use of KT.
+We propose a sentence-level KT system that generates and assigns effects according to the text input.
+Our system improves the utilization of KT, allowing it to be used for broader applications.
+The system consists of 5 steps and we focused on creating an algorithm to automate the processing of the text layout when the input was a sentence.

 <h4> Keywords </h4>